-Because NYC has so many high rise buildings, the risk of being struck by falling debris is higher than in other cities.
-When people look up at a completed building they fail to realize that there was once an open loft-like structure where that building now stands.
-While a building was under construction, one could see straight through from the bottom floor right to the top.
-What they also do not realize is all of these open levels are a hazard to construction workers.
-Workers who work on the uppermost floors are not the only ones who face these risk.
+New York City has so many high-rise buildings that the risk of being struck by falling debris is substantially higher than in other cities.
+When people look up at a completed building, they fail to realize that there was once an open loft-like structure where that building now stands.
+During the construction of a building, you could see straight through from the bottom floor right to the top.
+What you may not realize is that all of these open levels are a hazard to construction workers.
+Workers who operate on the uppermost floors are not the only ones who face these risks.
 Workers on the lower levels and ground are also subject to risks in the form of falling objects.
 Hard hats alone do not always protect workers.

 Many different types of falling debris have struck NYC construction workers in the past.
-Tools, construction materials, debris, and even other construction workers have fallen and struck construction workers.
-When something falls from height it gains force and velocity as it hurtles toward the ground.
+Tools, construction materials, debris, and even other construction workers have fallen and struck other construction workers.
+When something falls from a height, it gains force and velocity as it hurtles toward the ground.
 The injuries that can happen to a worker from an object falling from above can be devastating.
-It can result in broken bones, head injuries and even death.
+It can result in broken bones, head injuries and even wrongful death.

 Falling object cases can often be complex and it will take time to put all the pieces of the puzzle together.
 Our experienced lawyers will look at your case and give you the answers you are looking for.
 In the meantime, we can help you file for workers’ compensation benefits so that while you are recovering you and your family can be taken care of.
 If you are involving in a falling debris accident in NYC, contact The Platta Law Firm today.